-Load shedding may be used by some customers where they accept a reduction of their load instead of investing in additional network assets.
-Generators (owned by PowerNet) are used where appropriate for planned work on distribution transformers or LV network, to reduce the reliability impact of the work.
+Generators (owned by PowerNet) are used where appropriate for planned work on distribution transformers or LV network, to reduce the reliability impact of the work as a temporary solution during work execution.
 Other typical low-cost options include the following.